This section introduces the Scalable Vector Extension version two (SVE2) of the Arm AArch64 architecture.

-To help compilers better vectorize for these domains, SVE2 adds a vector-width-agnostic version of the Neon instructions in most of the fixed-point DSP (Digital Signal Processing) and media processing functionality.
+To help compilers vectorize more effectively for these domains, SVE2 adds a vector-width-agnostic version of the Neon instructions in most of the fixed-point Digital Signal Processing (DSP) and media processing functionality.

-Neither SVE nor SVE2 are an extension of the Neon instruction set.
-SVE and SVE2 are redesigned for better data parallelism than Neon provides.
+SVE and SVE2 are not an extension of the Neon instruction set.
+Instead, SVE and SVE2 are redesigned for better data parallelism than Neon provides.
 However, the hardware logic of SVE and SVE2 overlays the Neon hardware implementation.
 When a microarchitecture supports SVE or SVE2, it also supports Neon.
-To be able to utilize SVE and SVE2, software that runs on that microarchitecture must first utilize Neon.
+To use SVE and SVE2, software that runs on that microarchitecture must first use Neon.